-Coordination meetings were held with the two MPO's regarding the establishment of targets for the State.
-When targets were selected a formal meeting and presentation was conducted.
-Concurrence was requested regarding the established targets.
+Coordination meetings were held with the two MPO's in the State regarding the establishment of targets for the State.
+The MPO's were presented with the established targets at a formal meeting.
+Concurrence with the overall State targets was requested from both MPO's.